 We spend our mornings at a big table my husband made, eating breakfast, reading Bible stories, reciting poems, listening to hymns, and singing little finger play songs (surprisingly my oldest 2 enjoy the songs and nursery rhymes along with their youngest sisters).
 Now, we get watch birds eat right at our big window!

 This may be one of my favorite gifts we have ever received, and oooh how it enriches our homeschool days!
 It will be fun to add in bird watching with our nature studies, right from our breakfast table.
 We’ve already had a few different visitors perch and enjoy their seed.
+And the kids are loving the idea of comparing these birds to other ones in other regions.
+We’ve had a look at some of the more tropical birds like Toucans after deciding to check out Costa Rica Focus, and the burgeoning birdwatchers are keen to see them up close.
+Maybe one day!

-part of our nature study this spring will include some beautiful field guides I got the kids this fall-I chose guides from the National Wildlife Federation Field Guide series.
+Part of our nature study this spring will include some beautiful field guides I got the kids this fall-I chose guides from the National Wildlife Federation Field Guide series.
 I could sit and stare at the pictures in these guides all day long.
 My oldest pours over books like field guides, and her younger siblings are following suit.
 I plan to rearrange some nature and science books for spring in the coming weeks, so these are moving from our science book shelf, to the science basket near our bird watching window. 🙂

 This week I am so thankful to be thawing out, and have birds to watch, I could care less about the formalities of nature study!
 Haha but, I am excited to get back into the routine of it.